As the year wraps up, we decided to look at who paid their cryptocurrency taxes in 2022.

 Our research used a combination of official government figures and search volume data to estimate the number of cryptocurrency investors who declared their activity to their local tax authorities.

-It is also important to note that not all crypto investors have to pay taxes, and tax regulations differ between countries, which can also impact the tax payment rate.
+• Tax regulations and requirements differ between countries, which can impact the tax payment rate.

 Tax Payment Rates by Country